Mrakheen/egos-2000-OS-Implementations/README.md

 ## Administrative

-This assignment must be coded in C. Any other language will result in 0 points.
-Your programs will be compiled and graded on the course GitHub Codespace.
-Code that does not compile with the provided makefile will result in a 0.
+This assignment must be coded in C.